CodaFi/functional-swift-style-guide/README.md

 Functional Swift is a proper subset of Swift and its features that encourages [immutability](http://en.wikipedia.org/wiki/Immutable_object), [recursion](http://en.wikipedia.org/wiki/Recursion#Recursion_in_computer_science), and [higher types](http://en.wikipedia.org/wiki/Kind_(type_theory)) instead of mutability, loops, and subtyping respectively.
 The end goal is to approach the cleanliness and readability of Declarative Programming proper while still maintaining the simplicity and semantics of Swift.

-*Note* This document is not a sample of best practices, nor will adhering to it necessarily the most efficient or practical code.
+*Note* This document is not a sample of best practices, nor will adhering to it necessarily produce the most efficient or practical code.
 It merely serves as an exploration of pure declarative programming in an imperative language.

 ##Restrictions